Samoa Food Guide

 Taro

-HIGH PREVALENCETaro is staple starch in Samoa, used in many dishes.
-Not common allergen but important ingredient
+HIGH PREVALENCETaro is the staple starch in Samoa and appears in many dishes.
+Not a common allergen, but a key ingredient

 COMMONLY FOUND IN: